What is a binding financial agreement?

-A prenuptial agreement is a binding legal document that stipulates how your financial resources, assets and liabilities will be distributed following the breakdown of a relationship.
+A BFA is a binding legal document that stipulates how your financial resources, assets and liabilities will be distributed following the breakdown of a relationship.

 Contrary to popular belief, a prenuptial agreement does not have to be entered into prior to marriage.
 The Family Law Act 1975 allows for couples in Perth and Australia, to legally enter into a Binding Financial Agreement either before, during or after a marriage and by de facto couples, where there is no marriage at all.

 If a BFA is to be effective, each party must have obtained independent legal advice on their rights and the effects of the proposed agreement.
 The independent legal advice cannot be given by the same lawyer and should not be given by lawyers working for the same firm.
 Once properly executed, a BFA is a binding and legally enforceable document.